Healthcare in China

 Emergency services in China

 Emergency services in China are provided by the state’s emergency medical services.
 These are widespread and efficient in urban areas, but are less reliable or absent in rural regions.
-Ambulances often have a physician on board.
+Ambulances often have a physician on board, but keep a lookout for so-called "black ambulances" – unlicensed, private ambulances that could charge you a fortune.